fletchjp/MERG-Arduino-Software/CAN1602PINIOTM/Readme.md

 # CAN1602PINIOTM

+This software is designed to work with an Arduino UNO and a DFRobot DFR0009 shield with a 1602 display and a set of buttons.

+Pressing a button changes the display and also sends a CBUS event.

+Incoming CBUS events with suitable event numbers also change the display.
+This is being tested as error messages.

 This is now working and has been tested with the Arduino CAN shield developed by Martin Da Costa.

 Extending CAN1602PINIO using LiquidCrystalIO DrawingEvent.